Automakers agree on measures to secure data generated by cars

 "The principles do not provide consumers with a choice whether sensitive information is collected in the first place," he said.

-Automakers that support the effort include BMW, Fiat Chrysler Automobile's Chrysler Group, Ford Motor Co, General Motors, Honda Motor Co, Hyundai Motor, Kia Motors, Mazda Motor Corp, Daimler's Mercedes–Benz, Mitsubishi Motors, Nissan Motor Co, Toyota Motor Corp and Volkswagen AG (VOWG_p.DE).
+Automakers that support the effort include BMW, Fiat Chrysler Automobile's Chrysler Group, Ford Motor Co, General Motors, Honda Motor Co, Hyundai Motor, Kia Motors, Mazda Motor Corp, Daimler's Mercedes-Benz, Mitsubishi Motors, Nissan Motor Co, Toyota Motor Corp and Volkswagen AG.

 Some cybersecurity experts are calling for more scrutiny of the ways hackers could access onboard vehicle computer systems, which manage everything from engines and brakes to air conditioning and windshield wipers.
 They fear it is only a matter of time before hackers might break into wireless networks on cars to exploit software glitches and other vulnerabilities to try to harm drivers.